 There may be exceptions where the application is on behalf of a minor, for example a disabled child who has to be carried to and from a vehicle.

-There is currently no charge but we may decide to charge for this service in the future.
+There is no charge for this service.

 The bays are provided where parking is at a premium and are usually 'advisory' only in a residential area.
-Anyone displaying a blue badge in a vehicle may use the bay and generally this is respected by other road users.
+Anyone displaying a blue badge in a vehicle may use the bay, and generally this is respected by other road users.

 In a town centre or areas where nearby yellow lines and other restrictions apply, the bay is usually legally enforceable and will be accompanied by a pole and sign identifying the times of the restriction.
 It will also be accompanied by a Traffic Regulation Order which makes it illegal to park unless displaying a blue badge, and in accordance with the details on the sign.

-Any bay that is approved will be laid in accordance with the Traffic Signs Regulations and General Directions 2002.
+Any bay that is approved will be laid in accordance with the Traffic Signs Regulations and General Directions 2016.
 If a pole and sign accompanies the bay it will have a Traffic Regulation Order to make it illegal to park unless displaying a blue badge.
 The legal process to make an Order is defined in Traffic Regulation Orders Statutory Procedures Act 1996.